hantsy/spring-r2dbc-sample/docs/pg.md

 No need custom converters in this case.

-The disadvantage of this usage is that it will loss the constraints of the database itself, you are responsible for the value inserted in the tables.
+The disadvantage of this usage is that it will loss the constraints of the database schema itself, you are responsible for ensuring the correctness of the data being inserted in the tables.

-## Notifier/Listener
+## Notify/Listen

-Postgres provides simple notification mechanism, you can use it as  a simple message broker.
+Postgres provides a simple notification mechanism, you can use it as a message broker.

 Create a `Nofitier` to send a message.